-The lead ministries for developing the bioeconomy strategy are: Ministry of Agriculture and Rural Development, Ministry of Economics, Ministry of Water and Forests, but other ministries are involved, as well.
-Similarly, with majority of the countries, Ministry of Agriculture is one of the leaders in preparation of the national strategy, due to the importance of the agriculture in bioeconomy.
+The lead ministries for developing the bioeconomy strategy are: Ministry of Agriculture and Rural Develop-ment, Ministry of Economics, Ministry of Water and Forests, but other ministries are involved, as well.
+Simi-lar with majority of the countries, Ministry of Agriculture is one of the leaders in preparation of the national strategy, and this shows the importance of the agriculture in bioeconomy.